OpenPlaceGuide/openplaceguide/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+## Organization

+This is the main organizational repository without any code.
+Check the [issues](https://github.com/OpenPlaceGuide/openplaceguide/issues) section for details.

 ## Vision